rms-consult/IDRT/IDRT.md

 Availability:Monitor | Yes | The requested ride is available again.

 ## Endpoints DRT-system
-The following endpoints are provided by the DRT-system and are used by the MaaS-Platform (RMVplus).
+The following endpoints are provided by the DRT-system.

 ### Service (GET)
 Defines the type, geographic area and service periode of available DRT-services.